sagarana/presentations/20250117-LIBR559S/operational_data.md

 Ideal to split these slides between us.
 Scenarios focus on internal value

 ---
+## Data integrity, cleanup, providing context

+notes: Meghan

+---

 ### Scenario 1

-notes: a scenario where a library employee is faced with a large manual transcribing job, with data that's already
+notes: a scenario where a library employee (GAA?) is faced with a large manual transcribing job, with data that's already available.
+We can provide a spreadsheet, they'd have to web scrape.

 ---

 ### Scenario 2

-notes: another similar, but maybe a workflow

----

-### Scenario 3

-notes: an admin/planning example?
-Maybe something Sheldon's needed for budget/acquisitions?
+notes: collections budget, subject librarian has to purchase collections materials.

 ---